humanlayer/advanced-context-engineering-for-coding-agents/ace-fca.md

 There's a certain type of person who is always looking for the one magic prompt that will solve all their problems.
 It doesn't exist.

-Frequent Intention Compaction via a research/plan/implement flow will make your performance better, but what makes it good is that you build high-leverage human review into your pipeline.
+Frequent Intentional Compaction via a research/plan/implement flow will make your performance better, but what makes it good is that you build high-leverage human review into your pipeline.

 <img width="1331" height="748" alt="Screenshot 2025-08-29 at 11 16 08 AM" src="https://github.com/user-attachments/assets/f12a10e2-7ffe-44c5-9d9a-b6e42ff5251e" />